3 years full-time

 We have a range of connections that will benefit you.
 We regularly host distinguished visiting speakers and masterclasses.
 We are also home to the Creative Media Labs, a nationally-funded project to develop screen industries, run in association with Screen Yorkshire and the British Film Institute.

 We'll introduce you to the creative industries, their culture, technologies and economics, the policy landscape that supports them and the kinds of content and experiences they create.
-You'll learn how stories work across a variety of media to appeal to audiences, and you will apply what you have learnt to the negotiation and management of real-world business and creative issues.
+You'll learn how stories work across a variety of media to appeal to audiences, and you will apply what you have learned to the negotiation and management of real-world business and creative issues.
 You'll investigate creative contexts: how cultural developments, politics, global markets and access to finance affect the making of films, TV shows, theatre and games.

 You'll experience creative production, develop business and technical skills and explore key areas of theory from entrepreneurial leadership, management, and financial, to legal and technical topics, drawing on high-profile case studies.

 We'll encourage you to explore and realise your ideas, and you'll have the opportunity to engage with business and external organisations through student-led group and individual projects.
 At the same time you'll develop an understanding of how creativity and entertainment have influenced our world, and how you might contribute to the industries in the future.
-You'll take 120 credits each year.

 There are opportunities for you to spend time abroad during your course:

 Your first year will give you a detailed overview of how the creative industries are structured from organisational, financial and policy aspects, together with some introductory insights into the creative objectives and practices of our key industrial focuses: film and TV, the stage, and the worlds of games and interactive media.
-You'll undertake projects in which you develop your own content and production proposals and realise your creative output on screen.

 In addition to the above you will also need to complete our online Academic Integrity module.